whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

   - Installed R/Py packages?
 Each Frontend needs a heuristic to detect what the user added during the session
 - How do we track which tale a tale was forked from?
 - What gets saved, registered data?
+- Describe how we might make use of package management conventions such as pip's requirements.txt